bmh578/iri_model/README.md

 - Runs the main program and generates all plots automatically
 - Saves the output files (PNG plots and CSV data) to your local `output` directory

+> **IMPORTANT**: All output plots and data files are generated inside the container in the `/app/plots` directory.
+To access these files on your local machine, you must either use volume mounting as shown above or copy the files using docker cp as shown in the "Accessing Generated Plots" section below.

 #### 3. Run Interactively

 To explore the container environment, make modifications, or run commands manually: